 Throughout the year, the Family Engagement in Research (FER) newsletters are sent to FER students and graduates, family partners, and researchers.
-Newsletters include featured FER Grads’ accomplishments and knowledge translation tools, opportunities for engagement (e.g., webinars, conferences, employment, etc.), and publications related family and patient engagement in research.
+Newsletters include featured FER Grads’ accomplishments and knowledge translation tools, opportunities for engagement (e.g., webinars, conferences, employment, etc.), and publications related to family and patient engagement in research.
 We encourage anyone who is interested in receiving the newsletter to sign up.

 Do you have news or stories to share for the next issues of the FER newsletter?
 Tell us about it at firstname.lastname@example.org.